 Since our inception in 2003, we have devoted a significant portion of our resources to developing MCLA-128, MCLA-117 and our other bispecific antibody candidates, building our intellectual property portfolio, developing our supply chain, planning our business, raising capital and providing general and administrative support for these operations.
-We recently commenced the Phase 1/2 clinical trial of MCLA-128, our lead bispecific antibody candidate, but have not completed any clinical trials for MCLA-128 or any other bispecific antibody candidate.
+We commenced the Phase 1/2 clinical trial of MCLA-128, our lead bispecific antibody candidate, in February 2015, and commenced the Phase 1 clinical trial of MCLA-117, our second bispecific antibody candidate, in May 2016, but have not completed any clinical trials for any bispecific antibody candidate.
 We have not yet demonstrated our ability to successfully complete any Phase 1 clinical trial, Phase 2 clinical trial or any Phase 3 or other pivotal clinical trials, obtain regulatory approvals, manufacture a commercial scale product or arrange for a third party to do so on our behalf or conduct sales and marketing activities necessary for successful product commercialization.
 Additionally, we expect our financial condition and operating results to continue to fluctuate significantly from quarter to quarter and year to year due to a variety of factors, many of which are beyond our control.
 Consequently, any predictions you make about our future success or viability may not be as accurate as they could be if we had a longer operating history.

-Raising additional capital may cause dilution to our holders, including purchasers of common shares in this offering, restrict our operations or require us to relinquish rights to our technologies or bispecific antibody candidates.
+Raising additional capital may cause dilution to our holders, restrict our operations or require us to relinquish rights to our technologies or bispecific antibody candidates.

-Until such time, if ever, as we can generate substantial product revenues, we expect to finance our cash needs through a combination of the net proceeds of this offering, together with our existing cash and cash equivalents.
-In order to accomplish our business objectives and further develop our product pipeline, however, we will need to seek additional funds and we may raise additional capital through the sale of equity or convertible debt securities.
+Until such time, if ever, as we can generate substantial product revenues, we expect to finance our cash needs through public equity or debt financing or other sources, and upfront and milestone payments, if any, received under our collaboration with Incyte and any other future licenses or collaborations, together with our existing cash and cash equivalents.
+In order to accomplish our business objectives and further develop our product pipeline, we will however need to seek additional funds and we may raise additional capital through the sale of equity or convertible debt securities.
 In such an event, your ownership interest will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect your rights as a holder of our common shares.
 Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.